The incomparable Mr. Rogers once said: “Play gives children a chance to practice what they are learning.”

 Going back to the very beginning of human history, the archeological evidence shows children playing with various forms of material made of stones, sticks and bones from the Palaeolithic Era.
 The classical societies of ancient Greece and Rome also valued children’s play.
 Dr. Whitebread’s report points to Plato’s advocacy of free-play, gymnastics and other activities as “means for developing skills for adult life” and notes that Aristotle also emphasized the importance of play and physical activities in the development of the child.

-In more recent history, active play has also been a strong part of our national tradition here in America.
+In more recent history of play, active play has also been a strong part of our national tradition here in America.
 The game of tag, for example, was popular with children in Colonial America as it is today, as were jump rope, leap frog, and hide and seek.
 Two other popular active games played by children in Colonial times, making use of the wooden and metal hoops that were widely available to them, were hoops and graces.
 Hoops involved children racing metal or wooden hoops along the ground with sticks or their bare hands.
 In the game of graces, players threw small hoops to each other, catching them on a pair wands.
 The game of graces was traditionally played by girls in Colonial America and the game was said to teach the young girls who played it how to move more gracefully.

 A game of Annie Over needed two teams, a ball, and some kind of barrier, like a log or a table, or possibly low wall.
 Teams stood on either side of the barrier.
 The team with the ball was "it."
 They yelled "Annie!" and throw the ball to a member of the opposing team.
 If the child didn't catch the ball, then that team was "it."
 If he or she catches the ball, the teams have to change sides fast.
 While the teams are running to change sides, the one who caught the ball tries to hit an opponent with the ball.
 If he or she succeeds, the child who was hit changes teams.
 The goal is to eliminate the other team.